Physical Media

 OverBlood 2 - Italy

-The Italian regional release features the same cover and disc artwork as the English version with a translation back cover, seen here.
+The Italian regional release features the same cover (with the exception of the ‘Halifax’ publishing logo) and disc artwork as the English version with a translated back cover, seen here.

 OverBlood 2 Preview Book [Vol. 1]